 South Texas is blessed with the most distinctive avifauna in the contiguous United States; no fewer than 30 species are restricted to the region.
 In addition, early April brings a wide array of northbound migrant passerines, raptors, and shorebirds resulting in a bird diversity that is truly staggering.
-The lower Rio Grande Valley is also well known for its butterfly, dragonfly, and reptile diversity.
-There are more species of butterflies in the Valley than have been recorded in all of North America east of the Mississippi River!
+The lower Rio Grande Valley is also well known for its butterfly, dragonfly, and reptile diversity and we will spend time looking for these groups as well.
+Indeed there are more species of butterflies in the Valley than have been recorded in all of North America east of the Mississippi River!

 We’ll have a full week to explore a range of faunal regions, from the broad coastal plain with its shallow lagoons and grasslands, to the scrubby mesquite/cactus forests of the drier uplands, and finally to the dense stands of sabal palm, huisache, Texas ebony, and Montezuma bald cypress that line the river itself.

 Day 1: The tour begins at 6:00 pm in Corpus Christi.
+If weather conditions permit, we’ll visit a local park for an hour of birding before dinner.
 Night in Corpus Christi.

 Day 2: We’ll spend at least part of the morning birding in the Corpus Christi area.
-There are some excellent areas for landbird migrants, notably Blucher Park and the “Pollywog” ponds, and if there’s been a flight we may spend the entire morning here.
+There are some excellent areas for landbird migrants, plus a wide array of shorebirds and waders around Aransas Bay.
+If there’s been a flight we may spend the entire morning here.
 When we depart Corpus Christi, we’ll route through the vast King and Kenedy Ranches on our way to the lower Rio Grande Valley.
-We’ll stop frequently in oak woodland and mesquite grassland, where we’ll get our first look at South Texas specialties including Great Kiskadee, Green Jay, and Long-billed Thrasher.
+We’ll stop in oak woodland and mesquite grassland, where we’ll get our first look at South Texas specialties including Great Kiskadee, Green Jay, and Long-billed Thrasher.
 Raptors should be common on the roadsides, and we’ll look especially for Crested Caracara and White-tailed, and Harris’s Hawks.
 In the afternoon we’ll visit the Valley Nature Center Thicket in Weslaco, which often harbors migrants and parrots and has a small colony of breeding Yellow-crowned Night-Herons.
 Afterword’s we’ll continue to McAllen and visit a nearby Green Parakeet roost.
 Night in McAllen.

 Day 3: We’ll depart early for the densely vegetated Frontera Audubon Thicket, a small but lovely park near downtown Weslaco.
 Here we should encounter Golden-fronted Woodpecker and observe Buff-bellied Hummingbird as it attends the flowerbeds.
 In recent years Frontera has been very productive for vagrants and localized species such as Groove-billed Ani and roosting Common Pauraque.
 We’ll also visit the McAllen Sewage Ponds and Anzalduas County Park, where we hope to encounter some mixed flocks and perhaps the charming Northern Beardless-Tyrannulet.
 Our last birding stop for the day will be along the Rio Grande itself at the Roma Bluffs.
 Here we’ll have our first prolonged look at the river, scanning from the banks for a passing Muscovy Duck or Red-billed Pigeon and exploring a small trail that runs downstream from the road.
 Night in Zapata.